davide-talesco/paip/README.md

 The `handler` function should return a value, a promise or simply throw an error.

-Also, for simplicity if the exposed method make another paip request, it can return directly the corresponding paip Response and the framework will extract the result of the response automatically.
+Also, for simplicity if the exposed method make another paip request, it can return directly the corresponding paip Response and the framework will extract the result of the response automatically for you.

 ie. the following code behave the same:
 ```javascript